From Casual Exploration to Job Elimination Panic and Surprising Outcomes

 I ended up getting so disappointed with the lack of affordable and accessible career search help that I made a huge decision: my next job was going to be a different type career consultant, one that prepares all job candidates to compete and win AND one that stays connected to employers and recruiters.

-I launched Deep End Talent Strategies, spending 50% of my time with employers and recruiters and 50% of my time with job seekers to keep both sides connected to what the other needs and wants in today’s job market.
+I launched Deep End Talent Strategies, splitting my time with employers and recruiters and the rest of my time with job seekers to keep both sides connected to what the other needs and wants in today’s job market.
 Everyone else is a resume writer or a career coach or an HR consultant.
 That leaves at least a 50% gap in their knowledge and service.

 I knew that if people were going to have a chance to tell their stories to compete and win for that new job, I needed to remove the most significant obstacle that slowed me down for so long-the mysterious resume scanners.

 After four months of research, testing, and interviewing experts and recruiters, I released the Resume Bee.
 A client named it the Resume Bee after saying, “This is going to be buzzworthy!”